ClementJ18/ClementJ18.github.io/index.md

 ## moddb

-A WIP site wide scrapper for [ModDB.com](https://www.moddb.com/) with the goal of being able to navigate the entire site progrmatically.
+A site wide scrapper for [ModDB.com](https://www.moddb.com/) with the goal of being able to navigate the entire site programatically, kinda like if the site was actually just one giant API.

 * [Docs](https://moddb.readthedocs.io)
 * [Support](https://discord.gg/Ape8bZt)